shulgaalexey/d2d/README.md

 1. Prepare script for App Comm Service (both client and server instances)
 2. Prepare script for Remote App Control Service

-TODO it would be good to check the features of voice control
+TODO it would be good to check the features of voice control.

 ###UI